tabular-io/iceberg-kafka-connect/README.md

 the control topic.
 If that config cannot be read for some reason, Kafka client settings can be set explicitly using `iceberg.kafka.*` properties.

-### Source topic offsets
+### Consumer offsets

-Source topic offsets are stored in two different consumer groups.
-The first is the sink-managed consumer group defined by the `iceberg.control.group-id` property.
-The second is the Kafka Connect managed consumer group which is named `connect-<connector name>` by default.
-The sink-managed consumer group is used by the sink to achieve exactly-once processing.
-The Kafka Connect consumer group is only used as a fallback if the sink-managed consumer group is missing.
-To reset the offsets, both consumer groups need to be reset.
+Source topic offsets are stored in Kafka Connect consumer group (which is named `connect-<connector name>` by default).
+To reset the source topic offsets of the connector, the Kafka Connect consumer group needs to be reset.

+Control topic offsets are stored in a separate, sink-managed consumer group which we'll refer to as the Coordinator consumer group.
+By default, this will be something like `cg-control-<connector-name>-coord` (unless you've configured your connector with an explicit `iceberg.control.group-id` in which case it will be something like `<iceberg.control.group-id>-coord`).
+To reset control topic offsets of the connector, the Coordinator consumer group needs to be reset.

 ### Message format